-The rich and storied architecture of Milwaukee is just one of the factors that make the city so unique, as it lays the foundation for the city’s soul, revealing its past and shaping its future.
-Frank Lloyd Wright believed “The mother art is architecture.
+Milwaukee’s rich and storied architecture is just one of the many things that make the city so unique, as it lays the foundation for the city’s soul, revealing its past and shaping its future.
+Frank Lloyd Wright believed “the mother art is architecture.
 Without an architecture of our own we have no soul of our own civilization.”
-Landlords (and artists/architects) Tom Littman and Demitra Copoulos would likely agree as they’ve spent much of their adult lives restoring and preserving the Historic Mitchell Street neighborhood of Milwaukee.
-One of the many buildings they’ve brought back to glory is the four-story brick building Jordan Anthony resides in (Tom and Demitra also occupy the top floor of the building in a breathtaking space they built and designed almost every piece of).
+Landlords Tom Littman and Demitra Copoulos, both themselves artists and architects, would likely agree as they’ve spent much of their adult lives restoring and preserving the Historic Mitchell Street neighborhood of Milwaukee.
+One of the many buildings they’ve brought back to glory is the four-story brick building Jordan Anthony resides in (Tom and Demitra also occupy the top floor of the building in a breathtaking space they built and designed almost every inch of).

-Jordan, a musician (formerly in The Championship), also tends bar at Blackbird and serves gastropub fare at Hinterland.
-As if that wasn’t enough, he’s also finishing up his degree in Old World Archaeology with a focus on occult practices and mystery religions at UW Milwaukee.
+Jordan, a musician (formerly of The Championship), also tends bar at Blackbird and serves gastropub fare at Hinterland.
+As if that wasn’t enough, he’s finishing up his degree in Old World Archaeology with a focus on occult practices and mystery religions at UW-Milwaukee.
 His studies led him to traveling abroad this past summer to numerous cities in Italy and Turkey, and a month-long stint working on the Sangro Valley Project, in Abruzzo, Italy.